UltraStar-Deluxe/USDX/Game/ReadMe.txt

 3. Controls
 ----------------------------
 Use the Arrowkeys to navigate through the Screens.
-Use Enter to Select and Escape to go back.
+Use Enter to select and Escape to go to the previous screen.
-In Songscreen you can use R, Shift + R or Strg + R to Select a Random Song/Category Use Alt + [Letter] to Jump to a Songs Artist with the first letter [Letter] Use Alt + Shift + [Letter] to Jump to a Song Title with the first letter [Letter] Press J to open the Search for a Song Interface
+In Songscreen you can use R, Shift + R or Strg + R to select a random song/category Use Alt + [Letter] to jump to a songs artist with the first letter [Letter] Use Alt + Shift + [Letter] to jump to a song title with the first letter [Letter] Press J to open the "Search for a Song" Interface

 Editor Controls are described in documentation.pdf